 Where to sleep

-Like I stated above, this Heritage Hotel is good, clean, and comfortable, but definitely nothing special.
+As I stated above, this Heritage Hotel is good, clean, and comfortable, but definitely nothing special.
 I must say that nothing special was just fine for the first three nights.
 There was much special to come, so this standard place allowed me to adapt smoothly.

 Where to eat